kaanonal/DSA210-project-kaan-onal/FinalReport.md

 ### Key Findings

-- **No significant correlation** between sleep duration and cognitive performance (r = -0.071, p = 0.66)
+- **No significant correlation** between sleep duration and cognitive performance (r = -0.173, p = 0.122)
 - **Poor predictive models** — all worse than the mean
 - **High variability** likely driven by non-sleep factors
 - **Sleep categories** show no clear trends

 ### Scientific Implications

-- Simple sleep metrics are insufficient
-- Individual differences likely dominate
+- **Complexity of Sleep-Cognition Relationship**: The absence of a clear relationship suggests that the sleep-cognition connection may be more complex than simple duration-based metrics can capture.
+Sleep quality, sleep stages, and individual sleep needs may be more important than total duration.
+- **Individual Differences**: The large unexplained variance in reaction times suggests significant individual differences in how sleep affects cognitive performance.
+What constitutes "optimal" sleep may vary considerably between individuals.
-- Reaction time may not be sensitive enough
+- **Measurement Considerations**: Reaction time, while a valid cognitive measure, may not be sensitive enough to detect subtle sleep-related performance changes, or may be influenced by too many confounding factors to show clear sleep relationships.

-### Practical Implications

-- Prioritize **consistency and quality** over raw duration
-- Don’t expect drastic gains from more sleep alone
-- More comprehensive measurements are needed for clearer insights

 ---

-## Conclusions and Recommendations
+## Conclusions

 ### Primary Conclusions

-- **Sleep duration alone is not predictive** of cognitive performance
+- **Sleep Duration is Not Predictive**: Within the normal range of sleep durations (4-10 hours), total sleep time does not significantly predict cognitive performance as measured by reaction time.
-- The relationship is **complex and multifactorial**
-- **Individual variability** plays a major role

-### Recommendations for Future Research

-- **Extended Tracking**:
-  - >6 months, multiple cognitive metrics, sleep quality details
-- **Feature Improvements**:
-  - Sleep regularity, chronotype, environmental context
-- **Methodological Enhancements**:
-  - Controlled sleep schedules, physiological data, multiple daily tests
-- **Personalized Models**:
-  - Optimal durations per individual, genetic sleep predispositions

-### Practical Applications

-- Maintain consistent sleep schedules
-- Monitor subjective quality, not just hours
-- Avoid universal sleep rules in workplaces or schools
+- **Complex Relationships Require Nuanced Analysis**: The sleep-cognition relationship appears more complex than can be captured through simple duration metrics and basic machine learning features.
+- **Individual Factors Dominate**: Day-to-day cognitive performance variation is primarily driven by factors other than basic sleep metrics.

 ---

 ## Final Insights

-This study challenges assumptions about sleep’s role in daily cognition.
-While sleep matters, **simple duration metrics** don't capture the full picture.
-Personalization and more sophisticated methods are key to uncovering meaningful patterns.
+This study demonstrates the importance of rigorous data analysis in challenging common assumptions.
+While sleep undoubtedly affects cognitive function, the relationship is more nuanced than simple duration-based metrics suggest.
+The findings emphasize the need for personalized approaches to sleep optimization and highlight the complexity of human cognitive performance.

+The negative results are scientifically valuable, as they help refine our understanding of sleep-cognition relationships and guide future research toward more sophisticated measurement and analysis approaches.

 ---